Goenawan Mohamad

 Goenawan Mohamad (born 29 July 1941) is an Indonesian poet, essayist, playwright and editor.
 He is the founder and editor of the Indonesian magazine Tempo.
 Mohamad is a vocal critic of the Indonesian government, and his magazine was periodically shut down due to its criticisms.

-Mohamad has won awards for his journalistic work, including the CPJ International Press Freedom Awards (1998), the International Editor of the Year Award (1999) and the Dan David Prize (2006).
+Mohamad has won awards for his journalistic work, including the CPJ International Press Freedom Awards (1998), the International Editor of the Year Award (1999), and the Dan David Prize (2006).

 Early life

 He was born in Batang, Central Java.

 Journalism

-He is the founder and editor of Tempo ("Time") magazine, which was forcibly closed twice by President Suharto's New Order administration because of its vocal criticism of the authoritarian regime.
+He is Co-founder and editor of Tempo ("Time") magazine, which was forcibly closed twice by President Suharto's New Order administration because of its vocal criticism of the authoritarian regime.

 As a writer, Goenawan Mohamad was known for his weekly column in Tempo, "Catatan Pinggir" (Sidelines).
-The column mainly featured commentary and critique on current affairs and the media 'headlines'.
+The column mainly featured commentary and critique on current affairs and media 'headlines'.
 His columns were compiled into six books.
 In Sidelines, Mohamad never ends articles with a definite conclusion, instead ending with either questions or open-ended comments intended to encourage readers to continue thinking.

 Mohamad was one of the founders of the Lontar Foundation and is on the advisory boards of the human rights group ARTICLE 19 and the Institute for Policy Analysis of Conflict.

 He is an alumnus of the College of Europe 1966-1967 promotion.